Carers - partnering with you

 - Your feedback is important - consumer feedback process and contacts for health sites (PDF 183KB)

-This Strategic Action Plan is designed to examine key issues and identify priorities relevant to partnering with unpaid carers and the community, and aligns with the SA Health Partnering with Carers Policy Directive.
+This Strategic Action Plan is designed to examine key issues and identify priorities relevant to partnering with unpaid carers and the

 Key priorities under the Strategic Action Plan include: